 If you make you picture smaller, like to a 5x7 inch size at 72 PPI, it's plenty big enough to view on your computer and small enough to send by email.

 Viewing photos online does not require a large photo size.
 Computer monitors resolution and photos on your computer are measured in "pixels per inch" or PPI.

 Pictures on the Web are usually 96 or 72 PPI because that is the resolution of most computer monitors.
 Higher Resolution is a waste of memory.

-I use "Image Size" in Photoshop because it gives me complete control over the dimensions, the resolution and overall size of an image and I'm a control freak.
+I still use "Image Size" in Photoshop because it gives me complete control over the dimensions, the resolution and overall size of an image and I'm a control freak.
 You can also vary the quality setting when you save an image to compress the data more without losing pixels.
 This makes it faster to send or faster for a web page to load into your web browser.